 If you fancy staying in the great outdoors, pack a picnic and head over to the Bass Point Reserve.
 This charmingly historic site holds great significance for the Indigenous people of Shell Harbour, as one of very few littoral rainforests in the region.
 It is also a renowned diving area, with shipwrecks to explore!

-For the Fisherman of the region, this is the best time of day to launch the boat at Lake Illawarra, or cast a line from the rocks.
+For the fishermen of the region, this is the best time of day to launch the boat at Lake Illawarra, or cast a line from the rocks.
 The main catches include bream, flathead and mullet.
 In the summertime, wade in the waters of Lake Illawarra’s lagoon and try your luck at some prawning.

 If fishing doesn’t tickle your fancy, head over to the Links Golf Course in Shell Cove.
 Despite being dubbed the “Beast of the East” due to the challenging nature of the course, you shouldn’t be put off, as the friendly staff and stunningly preserved greens create a comfortable and sociable atmosphere.
 Kick back at the Tavern, the course’s clubhouse, for some live entertainment and a cold beer.

 Head to the local gem, the Ocean Beach Hotel for an impeccable seafood dinner you will never forget.
-This award winning restaurant is perched over the Pacific Ocean, offering unobstructed, panoramic ocean views.
+This award-winning restaurant is perched over the Pacific Ocean, offering unobstructed, panoramic ocean views.
 Be sure to book a table out on the deck in the early evening, to witness a sensational sky of pink and orange encroaching upon the waterfront at sunset.

 Where to Stay in Shellharbour?